A Compensation Guide for Property Managers With Virtual Assistants

 Does the Exchange Rate Affect How Much I Pay My Virtual Assistant?

-No. When working through VPM Solutions, employers always set pay rates and pay in U.S. dollars (USD).
+No. When working through VPM Solutions, companies always set pay rates and pay in U.S. dollars (USD).
 Based on their location, the local exchange rate will affect how much your virtual assistant receives, but it will never affect the amount you pay.
-However, keep in mind that competitive pay rates should consider pay rates in your VA's home country.
+However, keep in mind that competitive pay rates should reflect pay rates in your VA's home country.